画家のマネってどんな人?経歴や代表作品 併せて詳しく解説! - FROM ARTIST

 About Édouard Manet

 What image comes to mind when you hear the name Édouard Manet?
-His name alone conjures up images of the magnificent art of 19th century France and his profound talent.
-He was a pioneer of impressionism, and his work continues to fascinate art lovers around the world today.
+His name alone evokes images of the magnificent art of 19th century France and his profound talent.
+He was a pioneer of Impressionism, and his works continue to fascinate art lovers around the world today.

 However, his path as an artist was not always smooth.
-Manet's paintings broke the constraints of the conventional art world at the time and established his own style.
-While this was fresh and innovative for art critics, some did not understand it and criticized it.
+Manet's paintings broke the constraints of the conventional art world at the time and established his own unique style.
+While this was fresh and innovative to art critics, some did not understand it and criticized it.

-His work went beyond the traditional boundaries of painting in terms of the use of color, choice of subject matter, and composition.
-He broke the existing rules and sought new ways of expression, resulting in groundbreaking works.
-Manet's painting style had a huge influence on later impressionist painters, and in that sense he can be called a true innovator.
+His work transcended the boundaries of traditional painting in terms of his use of color, choice of subject matter, and composition.
+He broke existing rules and sought new ways of expression, resulting in works that can be described as groundbreaking.
+Manet's painting style had a profound influence on later Impressionist painters, and in that sense he can be considered a true innovator.

-Edouard Manet's works are still exhibited in museums around the world.
+Édouard Manet's works are still exhibited in museums around the world.
 When you look at his paintings, the subjects and landscapes he painted come to life vividly, drawing the viewer into his aesthetic world.
-The richness of his colors and his unique expressiveness strongly reflect his individuality.
+The richness of his colors and unique expressiveness strongly reflect his individuality.

 His work conveys his passion and the depth of his love and respect for art.
-His imagination, skill and passion come together in his work, which deeply touches the viewer.
+His imagination, skill and passion come together to create works that deeply move viewers.

-Édouard Manet: Everyone knows the name.
-Anyone who has seen his work will be enthralled.
+Édouard Manet: Everyone knows his name.
+Anyone who has seen his work is captivated by it.
 His art has continued to fascinate people for centuries.
 That is the true value of the painter Manet.

 Representative works